-Among the most effective ways to reduce the risk of developing liver cancer is to avoid exposure to the hepatitis B and C viruses.
-Vaccines for hepatitis B are commonly available for children and adults.
+If it isn’t treated, hepatitis B infection can lead to cirrhosis (scarring), liver failure, and cancer.
+Vaccines for hepatitis B are available for children and adults.
 If you are at risk for hepatitis B or C infection, consider undergoing a screening test.

 If you have chronic hepatitis B, you might be a candidate for antiviral therapy, which can slow down the progression of liver disease and decrease (although not eliminate) the risk of liver cancer.
 While there is no vaccine for hepatitis C, the right treatment can eliminate the virus in most people.